 The Average annual increase for Managerial grade and Non-Managerial grade was 9%.

-The Company affirms that remuneration is as per the remuneration policy of the Company.
+e.
+Affirmation that the remuneration is as per remuneration policy of the Company: The Company affirms that remuneration is as per the remuneration policy of the Company.